A Guide to the Overlooked Grand Canyon North Rim

 Anticlimactically, the sun just sets behind one of the canyon walls in the distance.
 I walked all around looking for some interesting angles, but couldn’t find any except for a spot behind a tree that most people miss.

-The area is indeed pretty, however, just after the sun disappears and when a faint orange glow still lingers in the sky.
+Sunset here is most pretty just after the sun disappears and when a faint orange glow still lingers in the sky.

 Driving back in the dark, be sure to take it slow and watch out for animals – particularly deer.